-From these videos you can access online education material and be guided along the next steps to take.
+The videos are conveniently located on topic specific webpages where you can access updated fact sheets and be guided along the next steps to take.
 So once you've got the information you need, taking action is simple.

 Watch these fantastic new videos from the ANZ Australia YouTube channel at anz.com/supervideos